deepakrajpurushothaman/Knowledge-Management/README.md

-# Social Sciences And Organizational Sciences
+# Business Administration
-This repository will be used only to plan the learning projects
+This repository will be used only to plan the path for Business Administration Learning projects

 WP - [Strategic Leadership and management Specialization](https://www.coursera.org/specializations/strategic-leadership)